 Round-Robin Scheduling

 The round-robin (RR) scheduling technique is intended mainly for time-sharing systems.
 This algorithm is related to FCFS scheduling, but preemption is included to toggle among processes.
-A small unit of time which is termed as a time quantum or time slice has to be defined.
+A small unit of time termed a time quantum or time slice has to be defined.
 A 'time quantum' is usually from 10 to 100 milliseconds.
 The ready queue gets treated with a circular queue.
-The CPU scheduler goes about the ready queue, allocating the CPU with each process for the time interval which is at least 1-time quantum.
+The CPU scheduler goes about the ready queue, allocating the CPU with each process for the time interval, which is at least 1-time quantum.

 Multilevel Queue Scheduling